-Not hosting Thanksgiving this year?
-Sounds like a plan.
-But if you're still looking to bring something that will make a splash at Friendsgiving or at your in-laws', look no further.
+Are you planning on bringing a dish to Thanksgiving this year?
+Something that will make a splash at Friendsgiving or at your in-laws' house?
+Look no further.
 We've pulled together a few of our crowd-pleasing sides and apps to ensure your contribution to the Thanksgiving spread is an absolute win.

 Bring the flavors of Spanish cuisine to the pre-dinner hours of Thanksgiving with a smoky paprika-infused dip of blended roasted red peppers and rich and buttery Marcona almonds.
 Serve it as an accompaniment to a crudité platter or with your favorite hearty crackers.
 Add a bottle of Spanish red wine for the complete package.